crazywhalecc/static-php-cli/README.md

 Now you can copy binaries built by static-php-cli to another machine and run with no dependencies:

 ```
-# All executables are located in buildroot/bin/ directory
 # php-cli
 buildroot/bin/php -v